ricwheatley/Pete-Eebot/README.md

 Pete Eebot is maintained on a resource-constrained Raspberry Pi, so the default stance is to keep operations boring and observable:

-* **Favour short-lived CLI invocations.** Cron should call a single `pete-e ...` command (or a focused helper in `python -m scripts.<name>`) that exits once the task is complete.
+* **Favour short-lived CLI invocations.** Cron should call a single `pete ...` command (or a focused helper in `python -m scripts.<name>`) that exits once the task is complete.
 Avoid background daemons or bespoke schedulers unless the CLI lacks the feature entirely.
 * **Keep scripts experimental until proven.** Anything exploratory, data inspection-heavy, or destined for occasional manual runs belongs under `scripts/`.
 These helpers should have a narrow scope, document their inputs, and tolerate partial configuration so they are safe to run on the Pi.
 * **Promote only hardened flows into `pete_e/`.** When a script graduates into routine automation it should be ported into the typed application package with tests and CLI wiring.
 This keeps production surfaces discoverable while letting experiments evolve quickly.